 A lucky few executives may get the job with a nod and a wink, but the vast majority need to justify their application with a track record of stunning success.

-- The best format for an executive to choose
+- Choosing the right CV format for an executive

 How to write an executive CV